MicrosoftDocs/dynamics-365-ai/ai-docs/sales/sales-insights-addon.md

 - Who on the team has been interacting with the customer?

 > [!IMPORTANT]
-> - The Dynamics 365 AI for Sales features are available only in North American (NAM) regions.
+> - The AI for Sales features are available only in North American (NAM) regions.
 > - You must purchase **Dynamics 365 AI for Sales** license to use AI for Sales features.